oroinc/documentation/user/back-office/system/integrations/payment-integration/paypal-services/gateway-pro/index.rst

 This section describes the steps that are necessary to expose either PayPal Payflow Gateway and PayPal Payflow Gateway Express Checkout or PayPal Payments Pro and PayPal Payments Pro Express Checkout as payment methods for OroCommerce orders and quotes.

 .. note:: Integration steps for PayPal Payments Pro and PayPal Payflow Gateway are exactly the same.
-The only difference is the integration type that indicates the way OroCommerce shall treat the integration.
+The only difference is the integration type that indicates the way OroCommerce treats the integration.

-.. note:: Before you begin, see :ref:`PayPal Services overview <user-guide--payment--payment-providers-overview--paypal>` and learn about :ref:`PayPal integration prerequisites <user-guide--payment--prerequisites--paypal>` - the preparation steps that should be performed on the PayPal service side.
+.. note:: Before you begin, see :ref:`PayPal Services Overview <user-guide--payment--payment-providers-overview--paypal>` and learn about :ref:`PayPal Integration Prerequisites <user-guide--payment--prerequisites--paypal>` - the preparation steps that should be performed on the PayPal service side.

 To enable PayPal Payflow Gateway or PayPal Payment Pro payments: